U3RhcnQ/A37JN-Robotic-arm-Driver-Linux/README.md

 Clion doesn't build the kernel module itself, it just supports you while coding.
 You have to execute `$ make` on the command line by yourself to build your `.ko`-file!
+I personally think that's the better and simpler approach.
+For another approach check the original project (link below)!

 ## Special thanks
 Special thanks to the original project: https://gitlab.com/christophacham/cmake-kernel-module